scala/scala-lang/blog/_posts/2018-06-04-scalac-profiling.md

 In this blog post, I walk you through how to reduce these compile times with scalac-profiling. scalac-profiling is a new Scala Center compiler plugin to complement my recent work on the compiler statistics infrastructure merged in 2.12.5.
-In this guide, I use the plugin to seed up a module of [Bloop](https://scalacenter.github.io/bloop/), a project I've been recently working on, to achieve a **8x speedup in compile times**.
+In this guide, I use the plugin to speed up a module of [Bloop](https://scalacenter.github.io/bloop/), a project I've been recently working on, to achieve a **8x speedup in compile times**.